 - Protect your face from the elements.
 When possible, protect your face from extreme temperatures and wind with scarves and hats.

 Treatments Provided by Your Aesthetic Specialist

 In addition to natural rosacea treatments and lifestyle changes, stronger options to reduce the signs and effects of rosacea include:

 - Laser treatments.
 Laser rosacea treatments by your aesthetic specialist may improve the visibility of broken blood vessels.

 - Dermabrasion.
 Dermabrasion can reduce the effects of rosacea on your skin by promoting new and healthy skin growth.

 - Medication.
 Medication is usually prescribed in the case of severe rosacea after all other treatments prove ineffective.
-Talk with your doctors at Radiance Aesthetics & Wellness about rosacea medication options.
+Talk with your doctors at ReBalance of Radiance Aesthetics & Wellness about rosacea medication options.